Kirst08/PIROPIROWEB/README.md

 # PIROPIROWEB
 This is a web for the movil application named: "Piropiro!", in this web the user can accept or reject a date.

-In that case that the user reject the date, the web is gonna send a e-mail saying something like:
+In that case that the user reject the date, the web is gonna send an e-mail saying something like:

 "Hi, name of the pacient.